|

 training in Arizona (the Yankees, who regularly trained in Florida, traded

-spring training camps with the NY Giants), Casey Stengel talked owners
+spring training camps with the NY Giants that spring), Casey Stengel talked owners

 Del Webb and Dan Topping, and General Manager George Weiss, into signing